CUFirstaid/cufas-web/content/events.md

 We take on a wide range of events, including most May Balls and June Events, giving you a great way to get in and experience the atmosphere of some of the country’s most exclusive events.

-We also regularly cover the local nightclubs, which can be a great way to get experience with some interesting casualties.
 Cambridge Universities Unit also provides cover for the Lent and May Bumps; if you train up as a cycle responder you’ll get a great view of the action!

 Our members also get the opportunity to help with regionally and nationally organised duties.
 Recently, these have included the London Marathon, Wimbledon, Brighton Pride and the RiZE Festival (formerly V Festival).